UAA-Robo/tree-ring/README.md

 ## Bundle program into an executable for Windows
 To compile this program go open the terminal in the directory of gui.py and run `python -m PyInstaller gui.py --onefile --windowed`.
 This will not work on Mac due to strict camera permission.

+When building the program into a binary, Windows will throw a 'severe' threat warning.
+This is because the software lacks an official Microsoft signature.
+To bypass this, open Windows Security, click on 'Virus & threat protection,' and click on the link 'Manage settings' under 'Virus & threat protection settings.'
+At the bottom of this menu there is a link to 'Add or remove exclusions.'
+Add an exclusion of the type 'Folder,' and select the directory containing the program.
+Now running the above command will successfully build the executable.

 ## TODO:
 - QT application (gui.py):
     - Looks: Fix black text, curve camera corner -> Mya